mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 #### 24:31

-And next Dogen Zenji says:
+And next Dōgen Zenji says:

 > It is only by taking refuge in the Three Treasures that one can become a disciple of the Buddha and become qualified to receive all the other precepts.